-- 21. Contemporary plans to develop renewable offshore energy in the Ocean SAMP area are can be seen as a direct continuation of three centuries of energy history.
-The Pursuant to this view, the connection of the proposed wind turbines with Block Island's power grid would provide the community with a local source of energy that is at once reliable, renewable, and economical-the first time since Indian people last controlled the island's forest resources in the middle of the 17th century.
+- 21. Contemporary plans to develop renewable offshore energy in the Ocean SAMP area are a direct continuation of three centuries of energy history.
+The connection of the proposed wind turbines with Block Island's power grid would provide the community with a local source of energy that is at once reliable, renewable, and economical--the first time since Indian people last controlled the island's forest resources in the middle of the 17th century.
 Implemented with care, offshore wind energy should pose little overall threat to the historical significance, meaning, and preservation of the energy landscape and its individual components.
 Irrespective of their aesthetic effects, the proposed towers would become the latest cultural signature on the Ocean SAMP area's historic energy landscape. - 22.
 For more detail on renewable energy in the Ocean SAMP area, see Chapter 8.